 The Vanunu Story

 Mordechai Vanunu, a former Israeli nuclear technician, is now serving the last year of an 18-year sentence in an Israeli prison for blowing the whistle on his government's secret nuclear weapons program.
-Captured by Israeli agents on September 30, 1986, he spent more than 11 1/2 years in solitary confinement from September 30 1986 until March of 1998.
+Captured by Israeli agents on September 30, 1986, he spent more than 11 1/2 years in solitary confinement.

-Vanunu was one of 11 children of Moroccan Jewish parents who emigrated to Israel in 1963, when he was age 9.
-When he was a young man he served in the Israeli army and then went to work in the Dimona nuclear "research center" in the Negev desert near his home at Beersheba.
+One of 11 children of Moroccan Jewish parents who emigrated to Israel in 1963, when he was 9 years old, Vanunu served in the Israeli army and then went to work as a young man in the Dimona nuclear "research center" in the Negev Desert near his home at Beersheba.
 The facility harbored an underground plutonium separation plant operated in strictest secrecy.
 As the years went by he grew increasingly troubled as he realized his work was part of Israel's nuclear bomb program.
-In 1985, before leaving Dimona, he took extensive photographs inside the factory in order to document the truth for his countrymen and the entire world.
+In 1985, before leaving Dimona, he took extensive photographs inside the factory in order to document the truth for his fellow citizens and the entire world.

 Israeli agents got early wind of Vanunu's intentions.
-Even before publication of the story, they had him lured from Britain.
-They abducted him in Italy, and dumped his drugged body onto an Israeli cargo vessel bound for Israel.
-In the following months he was charged with espionage and treason, and was convicted at a closed-door trial.
+Even before publication of the story they had lured him from Britain, abducted him in Italy, and dumped his drugged body onto an Israeli cargo vessel bound for Israel.
+In the following months he was charged with espionage and treason and convicted at a closed-door trial.
 All legal appeals have since been exhausted, and he has been denied parole or probation.

 For the first 11 1/2 years of his imprisonment Vanunu was held in solitary confinement, denied human contact except with his guards, a lawyer, a priest, and the occasional visits of his siblings.
 This treatment was condemned by Amnesty International as " cruel, inhuman, and degrading."